jackokaiser/vanlab/content/blogs/en_2021-trip.md

 In general, air quality wasn't good according to the sensor: above 4000ppm equivalent CO2 most of the time.
 This sensor isn't very reliable as it doesn't measure CO2 directly though.
 This is something we should check in the future.
-Also, the computer fan we installed for ventilation was too loud for me for sleeping.
+Also, the computer fan we installed for ventilation was too loud for me to sleep.